arrigonialberto86/funtime/deep_ensembles.md

 plt.plot([i[0] for i in train_x], [i for i in lower], 'r', linewidth = 3) plt.plot([i[0] for i in train_x], [pow_fun(i[0]) for i in train_x], 'y', linewidth = 2)
 ```
-(Quite surprisingly) the model is great at modeling the variance and correctly represents the increase in variance for values < 0:
+(Quite surprisingly) the model is great at representing the variance and correctly captures the increased variance for values < 0:

 <img src="deep_ensembles/second.png" alt="Image not found" width="600" />

 The previous graph depicts how our model performs on the training set.
-But how will it model regions outside that interval?
+But how will it model regions outside of that interval?
 ```python
 x_ax = np.linspace(-4, 4, num=200)
 preds, sigmas = [], []